sayocoffee/GTS-Rim-Conversion-Walkthrough/README.md

 You're also going to need experience with your 3d software of choice: The bare minimum for a rim conversion is deleting extra objects/edges, apply modifiers, materialization of objects and uv unwrapping.

-This guide will use 3ds max 2022 and Rizom 2020.1.
+This guide will use 3ds max 2022 and Rizom Real Space 2020.1.

 ## (Optional) Ripping the models/textures